-Lyda Moore Merrick was by birth and by marriage a member of two of North Carolina’s mist prominent families.
-John Merrick, her father-in-law, and Dr. A.M.
-Moore, her father, was among the founders of the North Carolina Mutual and Provident Association in 1898, later to become the North Carolina Mutual Life Insurance Company, the largest black-owned business in the United States, and one of the oldest.
+Lyda Moore Merrick was by birth and by marriage a member of two of North Carolina’s most prominent families.
+Dr. Aaron McDuffie Moore, her father and John Merrick, her father-in-law, were among the founders of the North Carolina Mutual and Provident Association in 1898, later to become the North Carolina Mutual Life Insurance Company, the largest and one of the oldest black-owned businesses in the United States.

 Dr. Moore was born in eastern North Carolina.
 In 1888 he became the first black physician in Durham.
 He married Sarah McCotta Dancy, the daughter of an important political leader in eastern North Carolina.
 Dr. Moore founded Lincoln Hospital in 1901 and the Colored Library in 1913, and led the movement for the improvement of rural schools for blacks in North Carolina.
 “Cottie” Moore was well known and beloved in Durham.
 She was a vibrant, friendly person.

 Dr. and Mrs. Moore sent their two daughters, Lyda and Mattie Louise, to Scotia Seminary in Concord, North Carolina, and then to Fisk University, where they graduated magna cum laude in 1911.
 They continued their education at Columbia University, after which they returned home to Durham.

 Lyda began teaching private piano students, devoted herself to making portraits and other drawings, and was courted by Ed Merrick, a son of the Mutual founder.
 Their marriage in 1916 marked an even closer alliance between two of the most powerful black families in the State; the local newspaper called the wedding “a social event of state-wide importance” attended by W.E.B.
 Du Bois; Charlotte Hawkins Brown, Director of Palmer Memorial Institute; the President of Wilberforce University; and the Mayor of Durham and his wife.